Spotlight on Crepuscule: the science behind beautiful lighting

 Each light is tailored to its recipient.
 Meaning we were able to commission the perfect piece for our Curtain Road show flat (pictured close up above/in situ below).
 After receiving such a personal service, we wanted to get to know the man behind the lamps.

 Where it all began

 At the age of thirteen, Théophile had a passion for engineering and mechanics and so began making lights.
 After forming each design in his head, he got a thrill from spending a few hours of labour creating something that was not only useful but also very similar to what he’d imagined.
 He could give body to his visualisations.
 Théophile was determined to experiment but as a young teenager, he didn’t have a space of his own to do so.
-Luckily, after coming to an agreement with his neighbour, Théophile was allowed to use his workshop whenever it was free.
-But that was often only at nighttime and so Théophile would have to sneak through the dark without waking anybody up.
+Luckily, after coming to an agreement with his neighbour, Théophile was allowed to use their workshop whenever it was free.
+But that was often only at nighttime and so Théophile would have to sneak out in the dark without waking anybody up.